kristinkspanos/eda_methods/README.md

 ### Categorize and/or bin data
   * Inspect categorical variables to determine distribution among categories and trends in the data (using ``` df.value_counts()``` or visualization tools such as boxplots
   * Categorical features with many levels are “expensive” to include in a regression model.
-We may want to consider:
+Consider:
     * deleting records of data with only a few observations
     * cobining categories with bew observations into larger categories of related variables
   * Records can be categorized/coded differently depending on the trends in the analysis.
 For example, the variable "day of month" could be coded as: